drhsqlite/fossil-mirror/www/globs.md

 sequences are allowed to match `/` directory separators as well as the initial `.` in the name of a hidden file or directory.
 This is because Fossil file names are stored as complete path names.
-The distinction between file name and directory name is “below” Fossil in this sense.
+The distinction between file name and directory name is “underneath” Fossil in this sense.

 [pg]: https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_13